Call for 2019 AST Board Nominations: AST Officer and Councilor-at-Large Job Descriptions

 The President shall be chief executive officer of the Society.
 Subject to the direction of the Council, he or she shall have and exercise direct charge of and general supervision over the business and affairs of the Society and shall perform all duties incident to the office of a president of a corporation and such other duties as from time to time he or she may be assigned by the Council.

-The purpose of the President is to provide leadership, in partnership with the Executive Vice President and Executive Director, in areas of administration, program, planning, organization and leadership recruitment.
+The purpose of the President is to provide leadership, in partnership with the Society's senior staff, in areas of administration, program, planning, organization and leadership recruitment.
 Major responsibilities are:

 - Chairs all board meetings.